Mecc Cancer Treatment Blurred Plant Background

 Fallopian tube cancer and peritoneal cancer may also be caused by certain inherited gene mutations.

 There are tests that can detect gene mutations.
 These genetic tests are sometimes done for members of families with a high risk of cancer.
-See the following PDQ summaries for more information:
+For more information, see the following PDQ summaries:

 Women with an increased risk of ovarian cancer may consider surgery to lessen the risk.

 Some women who have an increased risk of ovarian cancer may choose to have a risk-reducing oophorectomy (the removal of healthy ovaries so that cancer cannot grow in them).
 In high-risk women, this procedure has been shown to greatly decrease the risk of ovarian cancer.
-(See the PDQ summary on Ovarian, Fallopian Tube, and Primary Peritoneal Cancer Prevention for more information.)
+For more information, see Ovarian, Fallopian Tube, and Primary Peritoneal Cancers Prevention.

-Signs and symptoms of ovarian, fallopian tube, or peritoneal cancer include pain or swelling in the abdomen.
+Signs and symptoms of ovarian epithelial, fallopian tube, or peritoneal cancer include pain or swelling in the abdomen.

-Ovarian, fallopian tube, or peritoneal cancer may not cause early signs or symptoms.
+Ovarian epithelial, fallopian tube, or peritoneal cancer may not cause early signs or symptoms.
 When signs or symptoms do appear, the cancer is often advanced.
-Signs and symptoms may include the following:
+Signs and symptoms may include:

 • Pain, swelling, or a feeling of pressure in the abdomen or pelvis.